The Definitive Guide

 البغرير

-Aromatic broth filled with cooked snails, infused with a blend of traditional Moroccan spices and herbs.
+Aromatic broth filled with cooked snails, infused with 15+ traditional Moroccan spices and herbs.
+A medicinal street food enjoyed in the evening.

 Merguez